2022 Winter Olympics: Medals

-The design for the Games' medals was unveiled on 26 October 2021.
-The concept is based on the 2008 Summer Olympics medals and Chinese astronomy and astrology as the games were held coinciding with the Chinese New Year festivities.
+The design for the Games' medals was unveiled on October 26, 2021.
+The concept was based on the 2008 Summer Olympics medals and Chinese astronomy and astrology, as the games were held coinciding with the Chinese New Year festivities.

 The uniforms for medal presenters at medal ceremonies were unveiled in January 2022.
-The uniforms have been designed in a joint project by the Central Academy of Fine Arts and Beijing Institute of Fashion Technology.
+The uniforms had been designed in a joint project by the Central Academy of Fine Arts and Beijing Institute of Fashion Technology.